malikmayank/machine-learning-roadmap/README.md

 * Probability and Statistics, and of course,
 * a programming language, preferrably Python

 The list of resources below will get you started with Deep Learning.
-Over time, I'll add a complete step-by-step roadmap for you to follow to becoming a deep leearning engineer.

 1. Deep Learning by Ian Goodfellow and Yoshua Bengio and Aaron Courville.
 This book introduces a broad range of topics in deep learning.
 The authors include the pioneers of deep learning, Yoshua Bengio is one of the three godfathers of deep learning, Ian Goodfellow is popular for his creation of Generative adversarial Networks (GANs).
 The text offers mathematical and conceptual background, covering relevant concepts in linear algebra, probability theory and information theory, numerical computation, and machine learning.
 It describes deep learning techniques used by practitioners in industry, including deep feedforward networks, regularization, optimization algorithms, convolutional networks, sequence modeling, and practical methodology.
 The book is available for free in HTML format [here](https://www.deeplearningbook.org/)